 Packetized serial mode uses TTL level RS-232 serial data to set the speed and direction of the motor.
 There is a short packet format consisting of an address byte, a command byte, a data byte and a 7 bit checksum.
-The baud rate is set to 9600 by default.
-See "Baud Rate Selection" later in this guide for information on changing the baud rate.
-Address bytes are set via DIP switches.
+Packetized serial automatically detects the transmitted baud rate based on the first character sent, which must be 170.
+Address bytes are set via dip switches.
 Up to 8 Sabertooth motor drivers may be ganged together on a single serial line.
 This makes packetized serial the preferred method to interface multiple Sabertooths to a PC or laptop.
 Because Sabertooth uses the same protocol as our SyRen single motor drivers, both can use used together from the same serial master.

 Switch 3 of the DIP switch block selects lithium cutoff.
 If switch 3 is in the down position as shown the Sabertooth will automatically detect the number of series lithium cells at startup, and set a cutoff voltage of 3.0 volts per cell.
 The number of detected cells is flashed out on the Status LED.
 If the number of cells detected is too low, your battery is in a severely discharged state and must be charged before operation.
 Failure to do so may cause damage to the battery pack.
 When 3.0V per cell is reached, the Sabertooth will shut down, preventing damage to the battery pack.
-This is necessary because a lithium battery pack discharged below 3.0V per cell will lose capacity and batteries discharged below 2.0V per cell may not ever recharge.
+This is necessary because a lithium battery pack discharged below 3.0v per cell will lose capacity and batteries discharged below 2.0v per cell may not ever recharge.
 Lithium cutoff mode may also be useful to increase the number of battery cycles you can get when running from a lead acid battery in non-critical applications.
-Because the system will continue to draw some power, even with the motor shut down, it is important to unplug the battery from the Sabertooth promptly once the cutoff is reached when using lithium batteries.
-If the Sabertooth is being run from NiCd, NiMH or alkaline batteries, or from a power supply, switch 3 should be in the up position.
+Because the system will continue to draw some power, even with the motor shut down, it is important to unplug the battery from the Sabertooth promptly once the cutoff is reached.
+If the Sabertooth is being run from any other power source, switch 3 should be in the up position.

 Analog input mode is selected by setting switches 1 and 2 to the UP position.
 Switch 3 should be either up or down, depending on the battery type being used.
 Inputs S1 and S2 are configured as analog inputs.
 The output impedance of the signals fed into the inputs should be less than 10k ohms for best results.
 If you are using a potentiometer to generate the input signals, a 1k, 5k or 10k linear taper pot is recommended.
 In all cases, an analog voltage of 2.5V corresponds to no movement.
 Signals above 2.5V will command a forward motion and signals below 2.5V will command a backwards motion.